kristofhracza/hacking-procedure/Reverse_engineering/re.md

     ```
     *If the program breaks, it's vulnerable to buffer overflow*
 5. Finding the right size
-    Here I personally reduce the length of the paylod by half and if it breaks again repeat the steps.
+    Here what I personally like to do is to,reduce the length of the payload by half and if it breaks again repeat the steps.
     If the program doesn't break, you found a shorter length than the input.
 Here one can go by increments of 1s or 5s
     as they like and when the program breaks on a specific length they found the desired length.
     You can see if the payload is loaded into the EIP register upon running `info registers` in gdb.